-Having prior experience of mountaineering at high altitude, preferably more than 6000 meters, is a must.
+Having prior experience of mountaineering at a high altitude, preferably more than 6000 meters, is a must.
 Every climber must submit a certificate of good health and physical fitness while applying for the expedition.

-A Nepali guide must train them before the journey.
+Besides, a Nepali guide must train them before the journey.

 It is obligatory to care for the amount of waste you create on your journey.
 As there is only one Everest, and we cannot afford to damage the environment around there.

 The trash compactors were made mandatory under a 2014 government provision that requires every climber to come down the peak with at least 8 kgs of trash.

 Now let’s dive into how long it takes to climb Mount Everest.

 How long does it take to climb Mount Everest?

 The standard time to summit Mount Everest is two months, or, say, 6 to 10 weeks.
 This total time includes gathering your trekking supplies, trekking to the Everest Base Camp, acclimatizing, climbing up to higher peaks, and eventually summiting the mountain.